Merck Launches First All-In-One Genetic Stability Assay To Accelerate Biosafety Testing

 Merck has made significant investments over the last five years to expand its biosafety testing capabilities for clients across the globe.
 The company's global biosafety testing network includes sites in Shanghai, China; Singapore; Stirling and Glasgow, UK; and Rockville, MD, USA.

 digital platform adds to a transformative portfolio of digital technologies developed by Merck.
-In December, Merck launched AIDDISONTM, an AI-powered platform that integrates generative design with predictive synthesis planning, allowing rapid identification of promising candidates and reducing risk of late-stage failures.
-Additionally, Merck offers a first of its kind Bio4C® Software Suite, which combines data analytics and visualization, automation, and control software for GMP manufacturing.
+In December, Merck launched AIDDISON, an AI-powered platform that integrates generative design with predictive synthesis planning, allowing rapid identification of promising candidates and reducing risk of late-stage failures.
+Additionally, Merck offers a first of its kind Bio4C Software Suite, which combines data analytics and visualization, automation, and control software for GMP manufacturing.

 All Merck press releases are distributed by e-mail at the same time they become available on the Merck website.
 Please go to to register online, change your selection or discontinue this service.